Fast Projected Newton-like Method for Precision Matrix Estimation under Total Positivity: Problem Formulation and Related Work

-Imposing the disconnectivity set $\mathcal{E}$ in \eqref{MLE} ensures that the corresponding pairs of nodes are disconnected in the learned graph.
-The disconnectivity set can be obtained in several ways: (\romannumeral1) it is often the case that some edges between nodes must not exist according to prior knowledge; (\romannumeral2) it can be estimated from initial estimators; (\romannumeral3) it can be obtained in some tasks of learning structured graphs such as bipartite graph.
+The disconnectivity set in \eqref{MLE} can be obtained in several ways: (\romannumeral1) it is often the case that some edges between nodes must not exist due to prior knowledge; (\romannumeral2) it can be estimated from initial estimators; (\romannumeral3) it can be obtained in some tasks of learning structured graphs such as bipartite graph \cite{kumar2019unified,cardoso2022learning,kumar2019structured}.

-\subsection{Related Work}
+\subsection{Related work}

-Estimating precision matrices under Gaussian graphical models has received broad interest in optimization and machine learning.
+Estimating precision matrices under Gaussian graphical models has been extensively studied in the literature.
 One well-known method is graphical lasso \cite{banerjee2008model, d2008first, ravikumar2011high, yuan2007model}, which minimizes the $\ell_1$-regularized Gaussian negative log-likelihood.
-Various algorithms were proposed to solve this problem including first-order methods \cite{banerjee2008model,d2008first,Duchi2008,friedman2008sparse,lu2009smooth,scheinberg2010sparse} and second-order methods \cite{dinh2013proximal,hsieh2014quic,li2010inexact,wang2010solving}.
-We note that the graphical lasso optimization problem is unconstrained and nonsmooth, while Problem \eqref{MLE} is smooth and constrained.
-The difficulties in solving the two problems are inherently different, and the algorithms mentioned above cannot be directly extended to solve our problem.
+Various algorithms were proposed to solve this problem including first-order methods \cite{banerjee2008model,d2008first,Duchi2008,friedman2008sparse,lu2009smooth,sun2018graphical,scheinberg2010sparse,eftekhari2021block,chen2018covariate,xu2017speeding,treister2014block} and second-order methods \cite{dinh2013proximal,hsieh2014quic,li2010inexact,wang2010solving}.
+The graphical lasso optimization problem is unconstrained and nonsmooth, while Problem \eqref{MLE} is smooth and constrained.
+The difficulties in solving the two problems are inherently different, and the algorithms mentioned above cannot be directly extended to solve Problem \eqref{MLE}.

-To estimate precision matrices under $\mathrm{MTP}_2$ constraints, recent works \cite{egilmez2017graph, pavez2016generalized, slawski2015estimation} focused on the design of BCD-type algorithms.
-In \cite{slawski2015estimation}, each column/row of the primal variable is updated at a time by solving a nonnegative quadratic program, while the remaining variable are kept fixed.
-All columns/rows are updated in a cycle, and the updating is repeated until convergence.
-The work \cite{pavez2016generalized} followed the similar strategy, but solved the dual problem.
-The resulting algorithm avoids storing a dense covariance matrix, thus can be more memory efficient.
-Both works \cite{pavez2016generalized,slawski2015estimation} aimed to solve Problem \eqref{MLE} without the disconnectivity constraint.
-More recently, a BCD-type algorithm that enables to handle the disconnectivity constraint was proposed in \cite{egilmez2017graph}, which can be extended to estimate the precision matrix that is a diagonally dominant \textit{M-matrix}.
-Regarding computational complexity, BCD-type algorithms \cite{egilmez2017graph, pavez2016generalized, slawski2015estimation} need to solve $p$ nonnegative quadratic programs per cycle, and thus requires $O(p^4)$ operations in each cycle, which is computationally prohibitive in high-dimensional cases.